-The University will send the evidence to each Party and each Party's Advisor, if any, to inspect and review through an electronic format or a hard copy.
+The University will make the evidence available to each Party and each Party's Advisor, if any, to inspect and review through an electronic format or a hard copy.
+The University will also provide a draft of the investigative report for review.
 The University is not under an obligation to use any specific process or technology to provide the evidence and shall have the sole discretion in terms of determining format and any restrictions or limitations on access.

-The Parties will have 10 days to inspect and review the evidence and submit a written response by email to the Investigator.
+The Parties will have 10 days to inspect and review the evidence and the draft of the investigative report and submit a written response by email to the Investigator.
 This response should include any new or additional evidence the Party would like the Investigator to consider.
 The University will provide copies of the Parties' written responses, and any new or additional evidence provided, to the other Party and their Advisor.
 The other Party will have 5 days to inspect, review, and respond to the new or additional evidence through a written response to the Investigator.
 The University will provide copies of the Party's supplemental written response to the other Party and their Advisor.